• Skip to primary navigation

 Make in advance

 Marinating the chops for a day or two really improves the flavour.
-You can store the marinated chops, covered, in the refrigerator for up to 2 days.
+You can store the marinated chops in a covered container in the refrigerator for up to 2 days.

 To use, remove the chops from the marinade and fry as per the recipe instructions.